 A month in my work life:

 I provide the infrastructure, workflows, and consultations to promote access, sharing, and preservation of unique and/or local digital assets.
 This means I work with scientific data, special collections and archives materials, faculty digital scholarship, and a variety of other kinds of materials and people.
 I do everything from hacking away at code to project management and administration.
 I work with a great team of people at UO that makes all this happen.

 I’m in a PhD program because I am crazy about school and have a desire to do my own scholarship, as well as support that of others.
-I’m in my second year of the program, so, naturally, my topic changes daily.
+I will complete my coursework in 2014.
 Generally, I am interested in how legal and social norms affect access to information on the Internet.